Skip to content

 7. Physics has similar “ghost concepts.”
 The aether, as the medium for light propagation, was seriously discussed for over a century in the nineteenth century, ultimately rendered unnecessary by Einstein’s special relativity (1905).
 But the aether’s intuition, “space is not empty”, returned in a different form in quantum field theory: the vacuum state is not “empty” but filled with quantum fluctuations.
 A good concept, even when shelved, often sees its intuition resurrected in a new form.↩︎

 8. Popper’s (Karl Popper, 1902–1994) “falsifiability” criterion holds that the hallmark of a scientific theory is that it can in principle be refuted by experience.
-The Tao of Lucidity is not a scientific theory; it is a metaphysical framework, and so falsifiability is not the correct standard of evaluation.
+The Tao of Lucidity is a metaphysical framework, not a scientific theory, and so falsifiability is not the correct standard of evaluation.
 But this also means you cannot use experiment to “prove” The Tao of Lucidity correct.
-Its standard of validity is not “true/false” but “useful/useless” and “coherent/incoherent.”↩︎
+Its standard of validity is “useful/useless” and “coherent/incoherent,” not “true/false.”↩︎

 9. W.V.O.
 Quine (1908–2000), American analytic philosopher.
 His “web of belief” theory holds that no proposition is verified or falsified in isolation from the entire network of beliefs, even logic and mathematics are part of the web and in principle revisable.↩︎